NateEag/next-vcs/readme.md

 Mercurial's data structures handle this differently, and in a way some people prefer.

+Similarly, while it warns you about the complexities of rewriting shared branches, it has no internal mechanism to mark branches as 'private' or 'public', and no way for you to know if an open branch has become a shared branch.
+In the cases where you have a de-facto central server, it could keep track of that - if it did, the warnings about rewriting shared history could be factored into the tool itself, in cases where you're rewriting history that is not known to be private (when you've pushed a new branch to central but not marked it as private, your local checkout should treat it as 'possibly shared').

 The same is true of tags - although there are mechanisms to only see tags matching a certain pattern, there are no defaults in place for that, so you drown in noise if you don't know how not to.